 When we analyze the carbon footprint of any undertaking, it’s always with a complex set of calculations in mind.
 In wine production those calculations attempt to quantify the amount of carbon dioxide generated from typical operations.
-This might include the most obvious metrics — energy consumption, farming practices, packaging, shipping — and the not so obvious — hospitality and promotional travel, to name a few.
+This might include the most obvious metrics — energy consumption, farming practices, packaging, shipping — and the not so obvious — hospitality and promotional travel, to name two.
 Thus, the theory goes, a winery that successfully mitigates any of the above diminishes its carbon footprint by some percentage and thereby minimizes its impact on the environment.

 The complicating issues of water use, water and air pollution, and the environmental and health impact of pesticide, herbicide and fungicide use, add to the puzzle, but are somewhat easier to measure.

 How does all of this factor into the business plan of a model winery?
 At Lenz, everything is considered and executed with a methodical attention to detail.

 The Lenz’s first order of business was to tap one of the cleanest and most abundant sources of energy on the planet: geothermal energy.
 At Lenz more than 70% of thermal energy needs (heat for buildings and water) are sourced in this way.
 Another 13% is generated from recaptured waste heat from mechanical operations.
 The balance, as well as the rest of the winery’s electrical needs, is supplied by a photovoltaic power system tied to a grid-friendly battery.
 Since the installation of the energy package in 2015, Weingut Lenz has generated a surplus of green energy each year — all of which is stored in the battery and shared with the local grid.
 Not a single kilowatt is wasted — there is even load management software to regulate energy use in both low and peak demand situations.